-History of Forex: the EUR USD currency pair
+History of Forex: How the EUR USD Began

-The Euro versus the US dollar (USD) is the most popular currency pair by traded volume in the world.
-It's so established today, that it's easy to forget that fewer than 20 years ago, the Forex (FX) pair, didn't even exist.
-This article is going to take a brief look at the history of the Forex EUR USD currency pair.
-We'll take a look at the origins of this FX pair, before investigating how central bank action and other factors have affected its Forex historical data.
+This article is going to take a brief look at Forex history, with a focus on the Forex EUR USD currency pair.
+We'll take a look at the origins of this FX pair in the greater arch of Forex history, before investigating how central bank action and other factors have affected its Forex historical data.

-The Forex markets in the the late 90s were significantly different from the way they are today.
-Back then, the German Deutschmark against the US dollar was one of the big pairs, along with the French Franc versus the US dollar.
+Back then, the German Deutschmark against the US dollar was one of the biggest pairs in all of FX history, along with the French Franc versus the US dollar.

 - The European unit of account